AIR-Bench/AIR-Bench/scripts/README.md

 ### 5. Compute Metrics for dev set (Optional)

+> **Note**: *Versions that support this feature include `AIR-Bench_24.05` and later versions*.

-For the test set, we keep the gold labels private and you should submit your results to the [leaderboard](https://huggingface.co/spaces/AIR-Bench/leaderboard) to compute the metrics.
+For the test set, we keep the gold labels private and you can refer to [here] to submit your results to the [leaderboard](https://huggingface.co/spaces/AIR-Bench/leaderboard) to compute the metrics.
 However, you can compute the metrics for the dev set using the following code.

 ```bash
 cd scripts